 Transparency of the Regulatory System

-Stakeholder consultation is inconsistent: some Saudi organizations are scrupulous about consulting businesses affected by the regulatory process, while others tend to issue regulations with no consultation at all.
+Stakeholder consultation is inconsistent.
+Some Saudi organizations are scrupulous about consulting businesses affected by the regulatory process, while others tend to issue regulations with no consultation at all.
 Proposed laws and regulations are not always published in draft form for public comment.
-Some government agencies permit public comments through their websites.
+An increasing number of government agencies, however, solicit public comments through their websites.
 The processes and procedures for stakeholder consultation are not generally transparent or codified in law or regulations.
 There are no private-sector or government efforts to restrict foreign participation in the industry standards-setting consortia or organizations that are available.
 There are no informal regulatory processes managed by NGOs or private-sector associations.

 International Regulatory Considerations